Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 2. The user is able to decide whether he/she wants to login/signup or start shopping immediatly.
 > Logging in takes user to all products page, my profile becomes available.
 A user can see their order history here.
 Writing reviews on products becomes available as well.
 3. When a user is adding products to their cart a total is displayed on the bottom of the shopping cart icon.
+4. The navbar has a search option followed by login and bag.
+5. The bar underneath contains the navigation for the user to navigate towards different categories of books.
+6. The hero image contains a call to action to check out the collection.
+7. In the footer are several blank urls for socials and a contact button.
+This takes the user towards the contact page.

 #### Checkout layout